cssherry/instacation/README.md

 [Details][phase-one]

-### Phase 2: JSON API and First Backbone Views (~2 days)
+### Phase 2: Create Albums and Photos JSON API and Backbone Views (~2 days)
-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, the existing Rails views will have been ported over to Backbone.
+I will create API routes for first albums, then photos, while creating the corresponding Backbone models and collections to fetch the data from these routes.

 [Details][phase-two]

-### Phase 3: Editing and Displaying Posts (~2 days)
+### Phase 3: Editing and Tagging Albums (~1 day)
 I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
 First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in